Updated with the best hacks and tools for 2018!

 Economy is cheaper, there is no denying it, except if there has been a problem with the airline’s website (see next hack).
 Once again, you might not have as much room for your legs as you’d like to, nor the tasty meal on board.
 But your wallet thanks you in advance.

 Yet, don’t exclude the Premiere Class right away: for sometimes a few additional bucks only, you’ll get all the privileges.
-It happens when the airline hasn’t sold many of their higher-class tickets, typically during periods where business travelers don’t fly like the summer or Christmas, as Skyscanner suggests.
+It happens when the airline hasn’t sold many of their higher-class tickets, typically during periods where business travelers don’t fly like the summer or Christmas.

 13. Be on the Lookout for Airline Error Fares